 For more information and hours, please go to http://academiccommons.buffalostate.edu/tutoring or http://eop.buffalostate.edu/academic-center-excellence-ace

-Your most important resource for studies, Butler Library offers a variety of services that will great assist any student right here at Buffalo State.
+Your most important resource for studies, Butler Library offers a variety of services that will greatly assist any student right here at Buffalo State.
 Some of those services include:

 More information and hours can be found at http://library.buffalostate.edu/home

 Buffalo State students have an opportunity to impact communities near and far with fellow classmates.
 Alternative Break is a trip experience in which students target a particular social issue and work together towards a solution.
 It challenges students to understand that a problem for someone is a problem for all of us.
-Students stand benefit from this experience as they become more invested in a better future for all as they become a part of social change.
-Students also establish and fortify bonds with other students as well.
-There is a cost, but scholarships are available to those who qualify, as well as fundraising to off-set payments.
+Students stand benefit from this experience as they become more invested in a better future for all amd become a part of social change.
+Students also establish and fortify bonds with other students.
+Costs of trips vary depedending on location and lenght of the trip, but scholarships are available to those who qualify, as well as fundraising to off-set payments.
 However, the cost is minimal when compared to wealth of experience a student has to gain from this opportunity.